2017 Blake Leader Awards

-The Sir Peter Blake Trust is looking for exceptional leaders from all corners of society and New Zealand to be nominated for the prestigious 2017 Blake Leader Award and the Blake Medal Award.
-Previous Blake Leaders have worked in the arts, community, business, culture, ethnic affairs, education, sport, research, public service, politics, and the environment.
+Each year the Sir Peter Blake Trust looks for exceptional leaders from all corners of society and New Zealand to be nominated for the prestigious Blake Leader Award and the Blake Medal Award.
+Previous Blake Leaders have worked in the arts, community, business, culture, ethnic affairs, education, sport, research, public service, politics and the environment.

 BLAKE LEADER AWARD: The Blake Leader Award is presented to up to six mid-career leaders each year.
 It recognises inspirational leaders who have determination, a will to succeed, and a belief in achieving extraordinary things.
 Past recipients have been people such as Tim Alpe, Michelle Dickinson, and Beatrice Faumuina.

 BLAKE MEDAL AWARD: The Blake Medal is our premium award for outstanding leadership achievement in New Zealand.
 This prestigious award helps us to identify, acknowledge and celebrate the top echelon of New Zealand leaders who have made an outstanding contribution to this country over their lifetime.
 We make one award each year.
 Past recipients have been people such as Sir Peter Jackson, Sir Stephen Tindall, and Dame Margaret Bazley.

 To be considered for a Blake Leader or Blake Medal Award, our Selection Panelists will take into considerate the following:

 - Demonstrate the ability to build and lead successful teams